wacncontent/CustomizeTool/addCommentOutput/articles/expressroute/expressroute-howto-coexist-classic.md

 		OperationId          : 42773656-85e1-a6b6-8705-35473f1e6f6a
 		OperationStatus      : Succeeded

 7. Create a local site VPN gateway entity.
-This command <!-- deleted by customization doesn’t --><!-- keep by customization: begin --> doesn�t <!-- keep by customization: end --> configure your on-premises VPN gateway.
+This command doesn鈥檛 configure your on-premises VPN gateway.
 Rather, it allows you to provide the local gateway settings, such as the public IP and the on-premises address space, so that the Azure VPN gateway can connect to it.

 	> [AZURE.IMPORTANT] The local site for the site-to-site VPN is not defined in the netcfg.
 Instead, you must use this cmdlet to specify the local site parameters.
 You cannot define it using the Management Portal or the netcfg file.